-Marbles from Dollar Tree Store test positive for Lead, Arsenic, Antimony and Cadmium (using XRF technology)
+Marbles from Dollar Tree test positive for Lead, Arsenic, Antimony, and Cadmium using XRF technology

-Is this a problem (to find toxic heavy metals in glass marbles?)
+Is this a problem (finding toxic heavy metals in glass marbles)?

-The presence of these toxicants does not necessarily mean that these marbles will directly harm a child using them.
-My concern is more for “the planet ” (i.e. our habitat), and for well — the principle of the thing!… Regardless of regulatory standards (and the various huge, glaring loopholes within those regulations), and no matter whether there is any direct risk to the “user “ (a particular child) it is my firm belief that children’s toys should never test positive for any level of even one toxicant — let alone four separate potent neurotoxins and carcinogens!
+The presence of these toxicants does not necessarily mean these marbles will directly harm the child using them.
+My concern is more for “the planet ” (i.e. our habitat) and for, well, the principle of the thing!… Regardless of regulatory standards (and the various huge, glaring loopholes within those regulations), and no matter whether there is any direct risk to the “user “ (a child), it is my firm belief that children’s toys should never test positive for any level of even one toxicant, let alone four separate potent neurotoxins and carcinogens!

 Additives vs. Contaminants

-Toys containing heavy metals is inexcusably offensive in principle; at these levels (primarily the levels of Antimony and Arsenic found), these are not “trace contaminants” — they are ingredients deliberately chosen and used in the manufacturing process.
+Toys containing heavy metals is inexcusably offensive in principle; these levels (primarily the levels of Antimony and Arsenic found) are not simply “trace contaminants” — they are ingredients deliberately chosen and used in the manufacturing process.
 The colors in these particular marbles were made by adding incredibly toxic, environmentally disastrous heavy metals to the molten glass.

-Whereas using toxic metals to produce vibrant colors yields a cheap product that is cute, lovely, and generally thought to be harmless to the user, the direct and indirect devastating environmental contamination, and poisoning of communities – including plenty of children – throughout the world as a result of the mining, refining, and manufacturing exposure to these toxicants is profound and unavoidable.
-Moreover — and this is key — there are non-toxic alternatives to the use of these particular toxic substances which achieve the same results, minus the unacceptable environmental and human costs.
+Whereas using toxic metals to produce vibrant colors yields a cheap product that is cute, lovely, and generally thought of as harmless to the user, the direct and indirect devastating environmental contamination, and poisoning of communities — including plenty of children — throughout the world as a result of the mining, refining, and manufacturing exposure to these toxicants is profound and unavoidable.
+Moreover, and this is key, there are non-toxic alternatives to the use of these particular toxic substances that achieve the same results, minus the unacceptable environmental and human costs.

-XRF testing of toy marbles purchased at the Dollar Tree Store.
+XRF testing for toy marbles purchased at a Dollar Tree store

 Continue reading below the image: